 For this reason, when buying CBD oil, you should rather use a product that has been obtained by means of CO2 extraction.

 How you take the CBD oil is up to you.
-However, you should know that each application has a different bioavailability - this means that your body can either use the CBD oil particularly well or not as well.14, 15
+However, you should know that each application has a different bioavailability - this means that your body can either use the CBD oil particularly well or not so well.14, 15

 The sublingual intake of CBD oil has proven to be particularly good and easy to dose.
 Sublingual means that you simply drip the CBD oil under your tongue onto the mucous membrane with a pipette and let it work for a few seconds.
 To be on the safe side, you should not drink or consume food for the next 10 to 15 minutes so that the oral mucosa can absorb the CBD oil.
 Smoking from a CBD liquid can also be easily absorbed by the body, for example.
 However, the handling and dosage are a bit more complicated than with the sublingual variant.